opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 }
 ```

-This is a good fit for cases where:
+This approach works well for cases where:

-* You need a custom query that does not go through the standard DLS filter path, or
+* You need a custom query that does not go through the standard DLS filter path.
-* You are composing results across multiple indices and want to intersect with accessible IDs.
+* You are composing results across multiple indexes and want to intersect with accessible IDs.

 ---

-## Developer integration: becoming a “resource plugin”
+## Developer integration: Becoming a “resource plugin”

-To opt in, a plugin implements the Resource Sharing SPI and follows a few conventions.
+To opt in, a plugin implements the Resource Sharing SPI and follows these conventions.

-### 1. Add SPI dependency and extend the Security plugin
+### 1. Add the SPI dependency and extend the Security plugin

-In `build.gradle`:
+In `build.gradle`, add the following configuration:

 ```gradle
 configurations {